Starting a New York landscaping business can be both profitable and challenging.

 - Insurance: Proof of liability insurance is mandatory to obtain approval.

 If you plan to work only as a subcontractor under a licensed landscaping contractor, you might not need a separate license.
-However, always check with your local licensing authority to avoid penalties.
+However, always check with your local licensing authority to avoid penalties for landscaping Queens NY.

 2. Pest Control Services

-If your landscaping services include applying pesticides, herbicides, or chemical treatments, you must be certified by the New York State Department of Environmental Conservation (DEC).
+If your landscaping services include applying pesticides, herbicides, or chemical treatments, you must be certified by the New York State Department of Environmental Conservation (DEC) for landscapers Brooklyn NY.

 Visit the official website of New York State Department of Environmental Conservation to know more about Pesticide Applicator/Technician Certification